Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Introduction

 FBQC is fault-tolerant provided that the supplied resource states can be produced with a per-photon loss probability well below the loss-tolerance threshold, which depends on the fusion network, the choice of resource state, and the type of fusion gates.
 This threshold can be increased by code concatenation, where the qubits of the resource state are themselves encoded with an inner quantum error correcting code, such as a Shor code~\cite{bartolucci2023fusion, pankovich2024high, song2024encoded} or a graph code~\cite{bell2023optimizing}.
 This results in a bigger and more complex resource state.
 However, more complex states require more resources to construct that may also incur additional losses, therefore offsetting some of the original gain \cite{li2015resource}.
 It is thus crucial to explore different resource-state generator (RSG) architectures to identify strategies that minimize loss while also minimizing the resource overhead.

 In this work, we study the steps required to construct resource states for FBQC (see Figure \ref{fig:rsg_general}).
 We present three different architectures for constructing the 24-photon Shor-encoded (2,2) 6-ring resource state \cite{bartolucci2023fusion} that can achieve a loss tolerance of 7.5\% when used in conjunction with biased measurements \cite{bombin2303increasing}.
 The first architecture is all-photonic, requiring only a source of single photons, either heralded or deterministic.
 The second uses a deterministic source of caterpillar graph states \cite{huet2024deterministic}.
 The third uses a group of such sources that can be entangled using repeat-until-success (RUS) control-Z gates \cite{lim2005repeat}.
+This comparative analysis, which focuses on resource overhead and loss tolerance at the level of state generation, constitutes a critical first step to assess the main advantages provided by emitters for FBQC.

 We begin in Section \ref{sec:sourcesarchi} by describing different source types and different schemes to process the photons they emit to construct the target resource state.
 In Section \ref{sec:comparison} we present the figures of merit we use to benchmark the architectures, compute their optimal bounds on resource efficiency and present simulation results.
 We end with a discussion in Section \ref{sec:discussion} and a brief outlook in Section \ref{sec:outlook}.